leylaRR/ImaneFarhat.github.io/README.md

 ## Research projects
 * **On multi-currency arbitrage on FX options and calibration of a Wishart model** _Advisor : [Peter Tankov] (https://www.lpsm.paris/pageperso/tankov/) (Report to be uploaded soon)._
+  - Explored a model-free approach to detect arbitrage opportunities on FX options related to a triangle of exchange rates, for example options on the rates USD/EUR, JPY/EUR and JPY/USD.
+  - Calibrating the Wishart model for a triangle of exchange rates.

 * **Simulation of rare events**
 _Advisors : [Emmanuel Gobet] (http://www.cmap.polytechnique.fr/~gobet/) and [Stefano de Marco] (http://www.cmap.polytechnique.fr/~demarco/)_